 Lots of children wanted the internet to be much safer and would like more protection from being hacked or exposed to inappropriate content.

-Safer Internet Day 2022 will be held on Tuesday 8th February 2022 please follow the link below for more details.
+Safer Internet Day 2024 will be held on Tuesday 6th February 2024 - follow the link below for further updates: